Rurusetto/rurusetto/content/posts/tau/index.md

   This is your mouse, it shows you where on the screen your mouse currently is.

-  *The closer the cursor is to the middle of the screen the faster your paddle moves, the further away the cursor is from the middle of the playfield the slower your paddle moves (Because the circle you move your mouse in becomes smaller/bigger) keep this in mind while playing as it makes it easier to play and switch in between higher sensitivity and lower sensitivity*
+  *The closer the cursor is to the centre of the screen the faster your paddle moves, the further away the cursor is from the centre of the playfield the slower your paddle moves (Because the circle you move your mouse in becomes smaller/bigger) keep this in mind while playing as it makes it easier to play and switch in between higher sensitivity and lower sensitivity when needed*

 ![Paddle](Images/Paddle.png)